Industrial Advisory Board

 Peabody, MA

-John J. Wright, P.E., CCM (B.S.C.E.
-1982) is a Vice President at Weston & Sampson Engineers, Inc. With more than 35 years of management experience in the public and private sectors, he has managed major projects for the Massachusetts Bay Transportation Authority (MBTA), the former Massachusetts Turnpike Authority (MTA), and the Massachusetts Department of Transportation (MassDOT), including serving as the Deputy Project Director of the $15B Central Artery/Tunnel Project.
-His experience spans many types of projects, including heavy/highway, bridges, tunnels, buildings, power, utilities, and transit and rail systems.
-He is an active member in the Construction Management Association of America, for which he is past President of the New England Chapter, as well as the Women’s Transportation Seminar and the Boston Society of Civil Engineers Section of the American Society of Civil Engineers.
-He is a Massachusetts-registered Professional Engineer and a Certified Construction Manager.
+Jack is presently working under his sole proprietorship, Stony Brook CMS.
+He is formerly a Vice President at Weston & Sampson Engineers, Inc. With more than 40 years of management experience in the public and private sectors.
+Jack managed major projects for the Massachusetts Bay Transportation Authority (MBTA), the former Massachusetts Turnpike Authority (MTA), and the Massachusetts Department of Transportation (MassDOT), including serving as the Deputy Project Director of the $15B Central Artery/Tunnel Project, prior to joining Weston & Sampson.